 The Wage Tax Act links the withholding obligation with the presence of an employment relationship, whether or not a notional one.
-One of the characteristics of an employment relationship is the employer -employee relationship.
-With the big increase in the labour market of freelancers and self-employed sole traders (ZZP), the importance of delimiting 'whether or not' there is an employment relationship and the associated withhol- ding obligation and social security obligation has grown considerably.
+One of the characteristics of an employment relationship is the employer-employee relationship.
+With the big increase in the labour market of freelancers and self-employed sole traders (ZZP), the importance of delimiting 'whether or not' there is an employment relationship and the associated withholding obligation and social security obligation has grown considerably.

 To this end, the so-called law on the Deregulation of the Assessment of Employment Relationships (DBA) was adopted and formally came into force in 2016.
 Government came up with the law on the Deregulation of the Assessment of Employment Relationships (DBA) to replace the so-called Declaration of Independent Contractor Status (VAR).
 The VAR in principle indemnifies the client from the risk of a withholding obligation.
 Under the DBA the client can only still get an indemnification for the absence of a withholding obligation when using the (model) agreements assessed and approved by the tax authority.
 However, because of the apparent social impact and the implementation problems for this law, the habituation period has been extended repeatedly.
 Meanwhile the government has decided to replace the current DBA law with the aim of bringing in new measures in due course.
 Until then the DBA law remains in force.
 Enforcement of the law (i.e. imposing penalties and retrospective assessments) is only aimed at malicious parties and serious cases.
+From 2025 the tax authorities have started carrying out checks and are pursuing an active enforcement policy.